Man charged with murder, 6 counts of attempted murder in shooting of SC officers

 Lott said Frederick Hopkins "ambushed" three Florence County Sheriff's deputies and four Florence Police officers in front of his home in the Vintage Place neighborhood in Florence Wednesday afternoon.
 The shooting killed 52-year-old Sgt.
 Terrence Carraway of the Florence Police Department.
 Two of the Florence County deputies and one of the Florence police officers remain in critical condition.
 Two Florence city officers were released from the hospital Thursday.

 When officers arrived at the door, Frederick Hopkins began firing, according to Lott.
-He then kept firing as additional officers responded.
+He then kept shooting as additional officers responded.

 Lott was asked to be the lead investigative agency on this case at the request of local officials.
 The FBI has sent their special response team to help as well.